-Here is what I offer today"" another sort of definition for what the word "resurrection" means.
-Today, the word "resurrection" means breakfast.
+Here is what I offer today - another sort of definition for what the word "resurrection" means.
+Today, the word "resurrection" means "breakfast."
 Just as important as anything else Jesus said after his resurrection were these four simple words: "Come and have breakfast."
+After a night when the disciples had caught no fish, Jesus says, "Come and have breakfast."

 Breakfast.
 Breakfast is the meal which opens the day, which appears at the transition of time, which turns darkness into light.
-It breaks the fast, the fast of emptiness and death.
+The word, "breakfast" is two words: "break" and "fast."
+Breakfast breaks the fast, the fast of emptiness and death.